These Fluffy Vegan Banana Pancakes are the most nourishing delicious pancakes for breakfast high in protein, fiber, and low in sugar.

 Plus, this vegan breakfast recipe is also perfect to use the extra ripe bananas from your week.

 You know my passion for ripe banana recipes, right?
-I’ve already shared more than 20 vegan banana recipes on the blog, and it’s not gonna stop.
+I’ve already shared more than 20 vegan banana recipes on the blog, and it’s won’t stop.

-So, after sharing my 3-ingredients banana oat pancakes, here’s a new version using white wheat flour.
+So, after sharing my 3-ingredient banana oat pancakes, here’s a new version using white wheat flour.

 How To Make Vegan Banana Pancakes

 It takes just 20 minutes to whip and cook a batch of these fluffy banana vegan pancakes.

 - All-purpose flour – or you can use 1 cup of all-purpose flour and 1/2 cup of wholewheat flour or homemade oat flour to boost the fiber and protein of the pancakes.
 However, these two options make the pancakes less fluffy.

 - Baking soda

 - Mashed bananas – I used 2 medium ripe bananas for this recipe with black spots on their skin to avoid adding too much sweetness.
 In fact, very ripe bananas are much sweeter, and it’s a great way to boost the sweetness of your pancakes without adding tons of added sugar to the recipe.